Fausta: Execution

-Gregory of Tours reports that the pair plotted treason.
 In Zonaras' version written in the 12th century, Crispus' death was caused by Fausta's retaliatory accusation of rape following her unsuccessful sexual advances toward him.
 But when Constantine realized his innocence, he punished her, mirroring the myth of Phaedra and Hippolytus.
+Scholars have noted that if Crispus was found to be innocent, his condemnation of memory should have been lifted, but it was not.

-The mode of her assassination is not otherwise attested in the Roman world.
-David Woods departs from the traditional view that Crispus and Fausta were executed and offers the connection of overheated bathing with contemporaneous techniques of abortion, a suggestion that implies an unwanted, adulterous pregnancy from her relationship with Crispus and a fatal accident during the abortion.
+Although Hans Pohlsander dismissed the idea of Fausta's death being accidental, viewing the condemnation of memory to be certain proof that Constantine intended to kill his wife, David Woods' response was that, "Accidents continue to happen even to people deep in disgrace."
+He suggested that Crispus and Fausta were not actually executed, offering the connection of overheated bathing with contemporaneous techniques of abortion, a suggestion that implies an unwanted, adulterous pregnancy from her relationship with Crispus and a fatal accident during the abortion.

 Constantine I ordered the damnatio memoriae of Fausta and Crispus around 326 with the result that no contemporary source records details of her fate: "Eusebius, ever the sycophant, mentions neither Crispus nor Fausta in his Life of Constantine, and even wrote Crispus out of the final version of his Ecclesiastical History (HE X.9.4)", Constantine's biographer Paul Stephenson observes.
-However, in 355/6, Julian praised Fausta's beauty, nobility, and moral virtue in his panegyric to Constantius II, revealing that the damnatio memoriae may have been lifted during the reign of her son.
+Although Julian praised Fausta in his panegyric to Constantius II, there is no other evidence of her memory being rehabilitated.